-I added an email subscription opt in popup to this blog back in February.
+I added an email popup subscription form to this blog back in February.

-I wanted to find out what effect that actually had on the blog and if it was even worth having.
+I wanted to find out what effect an email subscription popup had on the blog.

 Let’s settle this with cold hard data!

 What Will I Learn?

 I took one of the templates that came with the plugin and modified it slightly.

 I updated the font colours to match my branding and added a couple of award images.

 I think its looks pretty good, spells out the deal clearly with a clear call to action.

 It is setup to pop after 7 seconds which gives readers time to fully load the page and begin reading.